Jayalath Manoratne: Author works

+Illness and death

 Manoratne suffered from a brain cancer for sometime.
 On 13 November 2018, he was admitted to a private hospital, Colombo at 2.00 p.m and underwent a surgery for a brain tumor.
 After the surgery he continued to work in dramas for a brief period, when the illness got worse.
 He continued to take medical treatment from Apeksha Cancer Hospital, Maharagama since mid 2019.
 On 12 January 2020, he died while receiving treatment at the hospital.
 Funeral took place on 15 January 2020 and cremated at Boralesgamuwa.

 Filmography

 Manoratne started his cinema career with a minor role in Thilaka and Thilaka in 1979.
 Then he entered professional cinema acting through the 1979 film Handaya which was directed by Titus Thotawatte.
 Since then, he has acted in more than 30 films across many genres of drama, romance, thriller and comedy.
 He was a recipient of Kalasuri and Kala Keerthi due to his enormous contribution to the drama career.
 Some of his notable films include Sooriya Arana, Ho Gaana Pokuna, Bherunda Pakshiya and Walapatala, where he was awarded for best actor and best supporting actor in many ceremonies.
 His final film act came through Theja Iddamalgoda's debut film Ashavari.